Temple Owls football

 The Temple Owls football team represents Temple University in the sport of college football.
-The Temple Owls compete in the NCAA Division I Football Bowl Subdivision as a member of the American Athletic Conference (The American).
+The Temple Owls compete in the NCAA Division I Football Bowl Subdivision as a member of the American Conference.
 They play their home games at Lincoln Financial Field in Philadelphia.

 The Owls were a football-only member of the Big East Conference from 1991 until 2004.
 Temple was expelled from the league due to a lack of commitment to the football program from university officials.
 Temple played the 2005 and 2006 seasons as an independent before playing in the Mid-American Conference (MAC) from 2007 to 2011.

 In March 2012, the Owls rejoined the Big East Conference, with football membership beginning in the 2012 season and all other sports beginning conference play in 2013.
-That same year, the conference was renamed the American Athletic Conference after several basketball-only schools split off to form a new conference that kept the Big East name.
-Temple is the last original Big East football member still in the American Athletic Conference.
+After several basketball-only schools split off to form a new conference that kept the Big East name, Temple remained in the reorganized American Athletic Conference.